nirgn975/portfolio/content/posts/2021/nestjs-graphql-mongodb.md

 license: ""
 ---

 For the longest time I wanted to start learning [GraphQL](https://graphql.org) and incorporate it into a project.
-I also started to hear about [NestJS](https://nestjs.com) a few months ago and wanted to play with it as well.
+I also started to hear a lot about [NestJS](https://nestjs.com) a few months ago and wanted to play with it as well.
 So I thought to myself why not doing both?

 ![Why Not Doing Both?](/posts/2021/nestjs-graphql-mongodb/why-not-both.gif "Why Not Doing Both?")